geatpy-dev/geatpy/README.md

 * Added a new evolutionary termination control method.

-* Added a new demo of GA-SVM.
+* Added a new demo of EA-SVM.

 * Improved plotting function.